featured image

 current_app.logger.warning(f"Failed to cleanup: {cleanup_error}")

-This ensures temporary files do not accumulate on disk even if the analysis raises an exception.
-It is defensive resource management — treating leftover files as a security liability (they could be accessed by other routes or through directory traversal in a misconfigured server).
+This ensures temporary files don’t accumulate on disk even if analysis raises an exception.
+Leftover files are a security liability — they could be accessed by other routes or through directory traversal in a misconfigured server.

 We respect your privacy.